EleutherAI/polyglot/README.md

 ### Polyglot-East-Asian [WIP]
 We chose the East Asian language as our first multilingual dataset.
 This model includes Korean, Chinese, Japanese, Indonesian, Malay, Vietnamese, Thai, and English.
-We will train the model by collecting at least hundreds of billions of tokens of data from each language and balancing them.
+We will train the model by collecting at least hundreds of billions tokens of data from each language and balancing them.
-Some people may wonder why English is included on this list, but because English is now a global language, it can synergize with any other language.
+Some people may wonder why English is included on this list, but because English is now a global language,we believe it could synergize with any other language in the world.

 | Size | Training Status | Model Card  | Model Checkpoints |
 |:----:|:---------------:|:-----------:|:-----------------:|